 Pro: Telehealth is convenient.

-Providers can conduct a virtual visit from nearly anywhere they have an internet connection.
-This makes it easier for patients to access care, especially if they struggle with reliable transportation or if they live in rural areas where it may be hard to find a specialist.
+Providers and healthcare professionals can conduct a virtual visit and treat patients remotely from nearly anywhere they have an internet connection.
+This is a cornerstone benefit for telehealth for patients, making it easier for patients to access care, especially if they struggle with reliable transportation or if they live in rural areas where it may be hard to find a specialist.
 Patients can also wait in the comfort and privacy of their own home rather than spending 20 to 30 minutes alongside other patients in an office waiting room.
 For patients with limited vacation time, being able to talk to a doctor using telehealth while they’re at work or at home is both convenient and less stressful.

 Con: Regulations can be confusing.